 Also, what is a flame sensor?

-The way to diagnose if a dirty flame sensor is the reason for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can provide you.
+The way to determine if a dirty flame sensor is the reason for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can give you.
 If a dirty flame sensor is the offender, the furnace expert will clean the sensor with steel wool.
 If dirt was the single factor, we will see a notably higher amp reading.
 If the reading does not change, the technician will carry on with the heating equipment repair diagnostic process.